-The NCEAS model of synthesis and collaboration has facilitated interdisciplinary marine research of global scale and significance.
-Below is a sampling of some of NCEAS’ most influential and highly cited marine studies, many of which have informed effective marine policies and resource management.
+NCEAS working groups have produced marine research of global significance.
+Here is a sampling of their most influential studies, many of which have informed marine policies and resource management.

 Many NCEAS studies have explored the ecology of nearshore ecosystems, which provide important services like shoreline protection, water filtration, and critical habitat.
 Beck et al. (2001) highlighted the importance of habitats like seagrasses, marshes, and mangroves in providing nurseries for a great abundance and diversity of juvenile fish and invertebrates.
 They developed a novel framework that can be used to identify areas that are important marine nursery grounds, which may inform conservation and management efforts.